• Skip to primary navigation

 This is a very simple, straightforward recipe and to achieve the best results, you need to follow a few simple steps:

-Heat a large pan (sac, wok, or cast iron pan) on medium heat, add the lamb fat and let it gently warm up, and begin to liquefy.
+Heat a large pan (sac, wok, or cast iron pan) on medium heat, add the lamb fat, let it gently warm up, and begin to liquefy.

 Stir it occasionally and keep it simmering until the fat becomes tiny bits.